velcejen/CodeReviews.Console.HabitTracker/README.md

 Introduction

 The purpose of this application is to store and manage information about a given habit.
 The information stored informs of the date, quantity and location that the habit occurred.
 This application uses CRUD functions which are an essential part of practically any app.
-The purpose of this project is as an introduction to basic CRUD options.
+The main goal of this project is as an introduction to basic CRUD options and also gaining experience with handleing user input.

 Requirements

     • This is an application where you’ll log occurrences of a habit.